Certifications

 A) The primary goal must be to avoid CO2 emissions.

-OPENLY engineered buildings achieve up to 5.3kg CO2 per gross floor area, which means a reduction of > -50% and corresponds to the legal requirements of Denmark 2029.
+OPENLY engineered buildings achieve 6kg CO2 per m2 of energy reference area, which means a reduction of > -50% and corresponds to the legal requirements of Denmark 2029.

-B) If certificates from C sinks are used for insetting or ceded to milton.earth(yellow dashed line in the graphic), these can no longer be included in the CO2 balance of the building construction.
+B) If certificates from C sinks are used for insetting or sold to mylcimate.org(yellow dashed line in the graphic), these can no longer be included in the CO2 balance of the building construction.
 Such a building may then no longer be designated "net zero".

-C) If you are building without OPENLY advice, make sure that your building material suppliers have not already sold the C sinks contained in the building materials themselves.
-In principle, the sink belongs to the builders who have paid for the building material.
+C) If you are building without OPENLY advice, make sure that your building material suppliers have not already sold the C sinks contained in the building materials themselves (see e.g. Neustark).
+Basically, the sink belongs to the builders who paid for the building material (the building is the C-sink).

 The potential of buildings as C sinks

-The annual C-sink potential is around 5 gigatons of CO2, which corresponds to a market value of USD 1 trillion.
+The annual C-sink potential is around 5 gigatons of CO2, which corresponds to an estimated market value of USD 1 trillion.
+With the CRCF, the EU has created a legal framework for temporary sinks.

-Our roadmap envisages carrying out pilot certifications of 10,000 tons in 2025.
+Our roadmap calls for conducting pilot certifications totaling 10,000 metric tons in 2026.